v-rusu/popshot-legal/privacy-policy.md

 - Routine deletion of inactive data

 While no system is perfectly secure, we take all reasonable steps to protect your information.

+### Face Data

+We protect user photos and any ephemeral face-related processing with encryption in transit and at rest, strict access controls, and data minimization.
+Face-related derived data are ephemeral and discarded immediately after processing.

 ---